Nuestra Belleza México 2009

-The 16th annual Nuestra Belleza México pageant was held at the Centro de Convenciones Yucatán Siglo XXI of Mérida, Yucatán, Mexico on September 20, 2009.
+Nuestra Belleza México 2009, the 16th annual Nuestra Belleza México beauty pageant, was held at the Centro de Convenciones Yucatán Siglo XXI of Mérida, Yucatán, Mexico on September 20, 2009.
 It was the second time there were back-to-back victories for a state in Nuestra Belleza México history: Ximena Navarrete from Jalisco was crowned by outgoing Nuestra Belleza México titleholder Karla Carrillo also from Jalisco.
 She was the third Jalisciense to win this title.
 Thirty-four contestants of the Mexican Republic competed for the national title.
 Navarrete competed in Miss Universe 2010 in the US and won the Universal Title.

 The Nuestra Belleza Mundo México title was won by Anabel Solís from Yucatán, who competed in Miss World 2010 in China.
 Solís was crowned by outgoing Nuestra Belleza Mundo México titleholder Perla Beltrán.
 She is the first and only Yucateca and second with red hair to win this Title.

 The recognition "Corona al Mérito 2009" was for Lilián Villanueva, Nuestra Belleza Internacional México 2000 and Reina Internacional de las Flores 2001.